Here is the original email message I received from Travis:

 as process unfolded he recognized how much anger he has been holding inside, really feeling it and it began to shift and let go.

-we took our time layer by layer revealing different aspects and feelings, until he felt complete on the emotional, physical levels. we then did a spiritual-mind energy healing focusing on his back and the anger he has been holding towards his dad and the past.
+we took our time layer by layer revealing different aspects and feelings, until he felt complete on the emotional and physical levels.
+We then did a spiritual-mind energy healing focusing on his back and the anger he has been holding towards his dad and the past.

 he focused his intention and prayer on letting it all go and sending love and light and peace to his dad, his back injury and himself.